-Research from Harvard Medical School that included controlled trials and observational studies found that trans fatty acid consumption from hydrogenated oils “adversely affects multiple cardiovascular risk factors and contributes significantly to increased risk of coronary heart disease events.”
+Consuming too many trans fats foods may increase the risk of heart disease and stroke.
+Research from Harvard Medical School that included controlled trials and observational studies found that trans fatty acid consumption from partially hydrogenated oils (PHOs) “adversely affects multiple cardiovascular risk factors and contributes significantly to increased risk of coronary heart disease events.”

 Research from the Wake Forest University School of Medicine found that a trans fats diet induces abdominal obesity and changes in insulin sensitivity in monkeys, and it’s believed to do the same in humans.

 It’s no wonder the U.S. has a health crisis on its hands, particularly in regard to obesity and heart disease, given how many trans fats we consume.

 Trans fatty acids are present naturally in some meat and dairy products, but research suggests that overconsumption of industrial trans fat foods is the most dangerous to your health.

 Trans fats are present in PHOs that are commonly used in fried foods.
 You’ll find trans fats in these foods:

 - Frozen pizza

 - Packaged chips and snacks